akshayrao96/t4-cicd/dev-docs/design-docs/design_doc_config.md

   # If no value is specified , will use dockerhub as default
   # For other container registries, you need to supply the url prefix
   # like ghcr.io for github container
+  docker:
-  docker_registry: <'dockerhub' or other registries url prefix>
+    registry: <'dockerhub' or other registries url prefix>

     # docker_image, must be defined either here globally or for each individual jobs
     # image name must be in one of the following formats
     # image: <image-name> (Same as using <image-name> with the latest tag)
     # image: <image-name>:<tag>
     # Note the registry value must be specified using the docker_registry key, only namespace/image:tag are allowed as value in docker_image, namespace is optional if the image is from official (like ubuntu)
-  docker_image: <namespace>/<image>:<tag>
+    image: <namespace>/<image>:<tag>

   # Repo path to use for artifact uploads into
   # If Job configurations optionally specify artifacts to upload (Req #C5.7)